AdobeDocs/media-analytics.en/help/reporting/dimensions/placement-id.md

 ## How this dimension is populated

-Placement ID is set by the player on every `media.adStart` event.
+Placement ID is set by the player on every [ad start](/help/implementation/events/ads/ad-start.md) event.

 | Reporting system | Source |
 | --- | --- |